Minimal SU(6) Gauge-Higgs Grand Unification: Introduction

 \section{Introduction}

+Unifying the basic interactions of nature in a single symmetry group of a `grand unified theory' (GUT)~\cite{PhysRevLett.32.438,PhysRevD.10.275} is a big dream in fundamental physics, which however comes with various challenges.
+Besides fast proton decay and the generic expectation of the Higgs doublet being degenerate with its color-triplet partner, there is the severe problem of keeping the electroweak (EW) scale separated from the large unification scale (or the Planck scale) in the presence of quantum corrections - the persistent hierarchy problem (HP) of GUTs.

-With the 2012 discovery of the Higgs boson, the last piece of the Standard Model (SM) was revealed.
-However, although the SM is a phenomenologically successful theory at accessible energies, many questions -- of both experimental and theoretical nature -- still remain unaddressed including the issue of the underlying symmetry or mechanism that protects the Higgs boson mass.
-This lack of symmetry becomes particularly relevant in Grand Unified Theories (GUTs)~\cite{PhysRevLett.32.438,PhysRevD.10.275}, unifying the strong and electroweak (EW) forces and explaining the charge quantization of the SM.
-In such a UV theory, the Higgs mass is sensitive to higher physical scales, which requires a large and unnatural cancellation to obtain a light Higgs boson.
-Models of Gauge-Higgs Unification (GHU)~\cite{Manton:1979kb,Fairlie:1979at,Hosotani:1983vn,Hosotani:1983xw} can solve this problem by embedding the Higgs as the fifth component of a 5D gauge field.
-This idea is in particular attractive in a warped extra dimensional setting~\cite{Randall:1999ee,Contino:2003ve}, where the large hierarchy between the Planck and the TeV scale is explained by a geometric, exponential `warp factor'\footnote{GHU in flat extra dimensions has also been considered \cite{Scrucca:2003ra}, although suffering generally from wrong top and Higgs masses.}, see~\cite{Agashe:2004rs} for a realistic application to the EW theory with custodial symmetry.
-These models can be formulated via the AdS/CFT correspondence entirely in 4D~\cite{ArkaniHamed:2000ds}, with the Higgs being a composite Pseudo Nambu-Goldstone Boson (PNGB) of a spontaneously broken global symmetry, addressing the remaining little hierarchy between the Higgs mass and the compositeness scale.
+Models of Gauge-Higgs Unification (GHU)~\cite{Manton:1979kb,Fairlie:1979at,Hosotani:1983vn,Hosotani:1983xw} can solve the HP by embedding the Higgs as the fifth component of a 5D gauge field.
+This idea is in particular attractive in a warped extra dimensional setting~\cite{Randall:1999ee,Contino:2003ve}, where the large hierarchy between the Planck and the TeV scale is explained by a geometric, exponential `warp factor'\footnote{GHU in flat extra dimensions has also been considered \cite{Scrucca:2003ra}, although suffering generally from wrong top and Higgs masses.}, see~\cite{Agashe:2004rs} for a realistic application to the EW theory.
+These models can be formulated via the AdS/CFT correspondence in 4D~\cite{ArkaniHamed:2000ds} \footnote{See also \cite{Erdmenger:2020lvq} for a recent assessment of the holographic approach.}, with the Higgs being a composite Pseudo Nambu-Goldstone Boson (PNGB) of a spontaneously broken global symmetry, addressing the remaining little hierarchy between the Higgs mass and the compositeness scale.

+In this letter, we propose a new economical setup that extends the GHU scenario to incorporate grand unification of the EW and strong interactions in what is called Gauge-Higgs Grand Unified Theory (GHGUT), achieving an additional step of unification.
+Employing a novel symmetry breaking pattern, our model solves the HP, the doublet-triplet splitting problem, and the issue of proton decay, while allowing for collider-accessible GUT bosons and a realistic Standard Model (SM) mass spectrum from the 5D theory -- thereby overcoming the difficulties of earlier proposals.